Type of Dive: Reef / Bolders

 Fish Rock Dive Centre usually uses the centre of the natural bay formed by the two rocks to begin this dive allowing divers to explore the bay up to the rocks and out to the reef edge.
 Close into the rocks you will see in around 6-8 metres small crevices and larger boulders which get smaller in size as you swim away from the rocks towards the reef edge on the sand (14-16 metres).
 A large part of the reef here is made up of large plate coral – Black Rocks is the southern most point at which you will see plate coral growing in such abundance.

-Everywhere you look you will see friendly moray eels, beautiful lionfish, obscure nudibranchs, feather stars, active octopus and juvenile fish darting in and around the boulders and hard coral.
-Take your time on this dive and ensure you look under the overhangs and in the cracks – you will be rewarded by the variety of marine creatures you see.
+Everywhere you look you will see moray eels, lionfish, nudibranchs, feather stars, octopus and juvenile fish darting in and around the boulders and hard coral.
 The fish life at Black Rocks can be as abundant as at Fish Rock – look out for the huge schools of bulleyes and bait fish plus the tropicals adding dashes of colour.
-There are also small gutters or areas of sand in amongst the reef which are worth a closer look particularly to see (hiding just under the sand! numerous white-spotted shovelnosed rays and also flounder.
-Bigger fish are also seen by divers at Black Rocks – Grey Nurse Sharks, large king fish and jewies are all visitors here.
+Bigger fish are can also besotted, like Grey Nurse Sharks, large king fish and jewies are all visitors here.

 This dive is a popular alternative to the dive sites at Fish Rock and is suitable for all levels of diver.
 The bay is also a pleasant place to spend the surface interval and have a hot drink and snack!